 Working with FiLMiC Pro and Remote will take a little practice, so I urge you to spend some time trying out the FiLMiC pro camera kit.
 With just a little practice you will become proficient at using the two apps together.

-The real benefit of using FiLMiC Remote, over and above getting your videos looking good, is that you’ll make more videos and more content.
+The real benefit of using FiLMiC Remote, other than getting your videos looking good, is that you’ll make more videos and more content.
 That’s a win-win

 You can watch the video version of this article on my YouTube channel.